Before you buy a property, remember to inspect the boiler to make sure it’s in good working condition.

 There are many horror stories of boilers breaking down as soon as people move into a new house.
 New owners are often forced to pay hefty bills.
 This guide explains everything you need to know about a boiler before moving into a new property.

 Building regulations and certificates exist to ensure the safety of people living in and around residential buildings.
 These regulations and certificates improve the safety of gas and oil heating appliances, and ensures that they’re installed by professionals.

 Ask for the paperwork

 Even if the home owner shows you a relatively new boiler and central heating system, ask your solicitor to get the building certificate.
-Asking for the necessary paperwork of the boiler is important since you should be concerned of whether or not the boiler was installed properly so you won’t have to outlay more money for rectifying any issues which emerge later on once your living in the property.
+Asking for the necessary paperwork will tell you whether the boiler was installed properly or not.
+Hopefully this will mean you won’t have to fork out to fix underlying issues once you’ve moved into the property.

 Gas Safety Certificate

 A gas safety certificate shows that a boiler was installed correctly, and by professionals.
-If there is no gas safety certificate, then it is advised to ask the vendor to pay for a Gas Safe registered installer to check the boiler system and certify it before you move in.
+If there is no gas safety certificate, you should ask the seller to arrange one.
+Ask for a Gas Safe registered installer to check the boiler system and certify it before you move in.

 Get the Boiler Inspected

 If possible, before you agree to buy a property, ask for a boiler inspection to take place.
 A Gas Safe engineer should inspect the boiler and heating system before the exchange, to let you know if it’s in good condition or not..

 Along with the Gas Safety Certificate, also ask the seller for a buildings regulation compliance certificate, also known as a Buildings Regulation Compliance Gas Safety Certificate.
 This will come in handy if you want to sell the property after a few years, as you can pass on the proper paperwork to the new owner.